World-Congress/World-Congress/README.md

 WCDAO

 ## Describe the DAO’s goals as explicitly as possible
 Global congress for all world citizens who believe in peace, community, compassion, empathy, justice, freedom and absolute liberty.
+We need to change the way we look at things.
+We have to stop looking for heroes, and start looking for partners.

 ## Top 3 expected principles of this organization
 * Educate